Applicants wishing to transfer to any of NUNM’s programs must meet the following requirements:

 - Applications for transfer credit must be accompanied by a letter from the applicant’s previous program dean stating that the applicant is in good academic and behavioral standing at the time of application.

 - Credits will be evaluated for transfer before an offer of admission is made.
-The applicant will receive a copy of the transfer credit evaluation with a list of courses that must be taken at NUNM and a tentative class schedule for their first term, if they are admitted.
+The applicant will receive a copy of the transfer credit evaluation with a list of courses that must be taken at NUNM, if they are admitted.
 Students will sign a letter agreeing to the final list of approved transfer credits.

 - Any veteran receiving GI Bill benefits while attending NUNM is required to obtain transcripts from all previously attended schools and submit them to the VA School Official (located in the Registrar’s Office) for review of prior credit.